Student employees are a valuable asset to the Bluffton community. Through the Learn &

-Student worker training sessions are held each semester by the Career Development
+Student worker training sessions are held each semester by the Financial Aid Office

-Center and the Financial Aid Office.
-Student workers are expected to attend and are
+and the Center for Career and Vocation.
+Student workers are expected to attend and

-paid for the one hour session.
-Topics presented have included teamwork, customer service,
+are paid for the one hour session.
+Topics presented have included teamwork, customer

-skill building, diversity, credit reports, identity theft, budgeting/money flow and
+service, skill building, diversity, credit reports, identity theft, budgeting/money

 There are forms